EmilioRafael94/VA-ER/README.md

-This Java program is a virtual assistant for managing clients, services, invoices, and providing analytics related to a business.
+# This Java program is a virtual assistant for managing clients, services, invoices, and providing analytics related to a business. #

 DATABASE CONNECTIVITY: The program connects to a MySQL database using JDBC.

-CLIENT MANAGEMENT: Adding a client to the database.
+CLIENT MANAGEMENT:Adding a client to the database.
 Viewing all clients.
 Updating client details.
 Deleting a client from the database.

 SERVICE MANAGEMENT: Adding a service to the database with a specified rate.
 Viewing all services.
 Updating service details (name and rate).
 Deleting a service from the database.